-When the neighborhood was built in the mid-80’s, the developer formed and recorded multiple documents declaring what could and could not be done with units at Aeries on the Bay.
+This neighborhood was built in phases in the mid-80’s, the developer (Donald Moore) formed and recorded multiple documents declaring what could and could not be done with units at Aeries on the Bay.
 These are legally binding and The Aeries on the Bay Corporation was formed to enforce them.
 Upon completion, that corporation passed authority to enforce these deed restrictions to the Aeries on the Bay Civic League, who is now the ‘Declarant’ described in these documents.
 By moving into Aeries, you agree to relinquish some control of your property when it comes to issues of paint, exterior, and use.
 It’s not hard to notice that most (and it should be all) townhomes have the same paint color.
 This is one of the things dictated by these Restrictive Covenants We are not an HOA, but we have restrictive covenants like an HOA.
-You may not be aware of these covenants, there is no “mandatory” disclosure requirement, but they are in fact on your deed, they “run with the land” and would be disclosed if you had a title search when you bought your unit.
+You may not be aware of these covenants, there is no mandatory disclosure requirement, but they are in fact on your deed, they “run with the land” and would be disclosed if you had a title search when you bought your unit.
 Recent legal action and title searches undertaken by the Aeries on the Bay Civic League in 2020 reaffirms this.
 Voluntary dues are $20 per year and can be paid by using your cellphone camera and following the link generated by this QR code.
 Our Venmo info is to the right.
 We also take checks and PayPal.
 Up to 9 residents can be on the Board of Directors.
 All who pay dues are members of the Civic League.
 In addition to enforcement, the Civic League publishes newsletters and has fund raisers such as pig and oyster roasts.
 Dues are used for common area maintenance, electric, and donations to the Food bank of VA, Ocean Park Fireworks, and the Ocean Park Volunteer Rescue Squad.